KungumapriyaaMKP/InfosysSpringboard/README.md

 Varshitha: guys can anyone tell which code i should use for doing cross domain linking and question answering.

 kungumapriyaa : yes isha that makes sense

+Aswini: ok Isha, I will continue the work from the previous milestone.